-Here, at LoveTheGarden we are getting excited about the extremely popular day coming up.
-Pancake Day – so whatever you’re doing, it’s the perfect excuse to pick up some maple syrup and create a stack of homemade pancakes up to the ceiling.
+Here, at LoveTheGarden we get excited about the extremely popular Pancake Day – so whatever you’re doing, it’s the perfect excuse to pick up some maple syrup and create a stack of homemade pancakes up to the ceiling.

 Maple syrup is made from the xylem sap of maple trees.
 The trees most commonly used are sugar maple, red maple and black maple because of their high sugar content in the sap (approximately 2% to 5%).
 The sap consists mainly of sucrose and water, with parts of glucose and fructose from the invert sugar which are produced in the boiling process.
 This is detailed later on in this article.
 These maple trees store starch in their trunks and roots before the winter when the temperatures get colder, the starch then converts to a sugar substance that is produced in the spring.
 To process this sap into the syrup you put on your pancakes the sap is heated, evaporating the majority of water and leaving concentrated sap.